 In February 2021, the Ministry of Social Affairs and Health appointed a steering group on the economy of wellbeing.
 Its task is to prepare a national action plan to integrate the economy of wellbeing approach into knowledge-based decision-making.

 The steering group is responsible for drawing up an action plan suitable for Finnish conditions.
 The action plan will include measures to make the economy of wellbeing part of knowledge-based decision-making and processes in the Government.
-The chair of the steering group is Permanent Secretary Kirsi Varhila of the Ministry of Social Affairs and Health.
+The chair of the steering group is Permanent Secretary Veli-Mikko Niemi of the Ministry of Social Affairs and Health.

-This close intersectoral collaboration seeks to ensure that central and local governments and civil society build an economy of wellbeing together.
-Finland participates in the activities of international organisations, such as the Organisation for Economic Co-operation and Development (OECD) and the World Health Organization (WHO), and in intergovernmental networks, such as the Wellbeing Economy Governments (WEGo).
+This close inter-sectoral collaboration seeks to ensure that central and local governments and civil society build an economy of wellbeing together.

 In the EU, the implementation of the Council conclusions on the Economy of Wellbeing is linked to the Commission’s strategy and work programme, which includes implementing the European Pillar of Social Rights and numerous other programmes.
+Holistic thinking is present in the Commission’s political priorities, such as an economy that works for the people.
 According to the EU Environment Action Programme to 2030, the EU should move towards a sustainable wellbeing economy, based on the Sustainable Development Goals.